therohangupta/robot-fleet/robot_fleet/robots/demo/README.md

 The `metadata` has properties such as `name` and `description` which can be used but are more for your own information rather than anything RobotFleet may use.
 The `capabilities` are used by high level planners and allocators in LLM prompts.
 These can guide and assist the LLM with generating plans that make sense for the robots.

+The only difference between the `fake_` and regular robot yaml files is the `taskServer.host` — the fake robot will be runnable on your localhost while the actual robot has a different host IP.

 Every robot has its own `[robot name]_client.py`, `[robot name]_server.py`, and `[robot name]_tools.py`.

 - `[robot name]_tools.py`: These include a set of functions that are defined as tools for an LLM.
 Each of these functions will encode a capability for the robot, such as `navigate`, `rotate`, `segment_for_objects`, `capture_image`, etc. that each implement the lowest level of code on each robot.
 These capabilities will have very similar type signatures and parameters across many embodiments.
 For example, the HSR's `navigate` function is as follows: